 Treating Toad Venom Use

-There is not currently one specific method being used to treat toad venom use as Hallucinogens are not inherently addictive.
-Despite this, the substance can still be abused which can result in a built-up tolerance.
-This can be very dangerous to the user as higher quantities are required to achieve the same effects.
+There is not currently 1 specific method being used to treat Toad Venom use, as Hallucinogens are not inherently addictive.
+Despite this the substance can still be abused, which can result in a built-up tolerance.
+This can be very dangerous to the user, as higher quantities are required to achieve the same effects.
 Tolerance can also lead to a dependence on the substance which can affect a user’s day-to-day life.
-By treating both the physiological and psychological aspects of a substance use disorder (SUD), individuals can learn how to control their toad venom use and lead productive lives.
+By treating both the physiological and psychological aspects of a substance use disorder (SUD), individuals can learn how to control their Toad Venom use and lead productive lives.

 Looking for a place to start?